Weighing the Upfront Investment Against Long-Term Comfort and Energy Savings

 The Cold Water Sandwich Effect

 This quirky industry term refers to a brief, surprising burst of cold water that can happen during regular use.
 The cold water sandwich effect occurs when you turn the hot water off for a moment — like while lathering your hands with soap or pausing to scrub a tough dish — and then turn it back on quickly.
-The heater registers that the water flow stopped, shuts the burner down, and has to restart when you turn the tap back on.
+The heater registers that the water flow stopped, shuts the internal burner down, and has to restart the ignition sequence when you turn the tap back on.
 This momentary gap in heating sends a short slug of unheated water through the pipes, sandwiching it between the hot water that was already in the line and the fresh hot water being generated.
-While it is more of an annoyance than a mechanical failure, it can be a jarring experience during a shower.
+While it is more of an annoyance than a mechanical failure, it can be a jarring experience during a morning shower.

 Hard Water and Maintenance Realities